Jessica-forwardedu/pxt-fwd-edu/gr3-forcewind-modify.md

 ~hint Tell me more!
 - When you add a '-' sign to the number, the turbine spins in the opposite direction. hint~

+## Tinker Step 4
+What happens when you change the direction of the arrow in the green block?
+Try it!

+~hint Tell me more!
+- The green block represents the input of the code.
+This shows us how we need to interact with our project in order to make something happen.
+- When we change the direction arrow, we will now have to turn the dial in the opposite direction to trigger our code/output. hint~